techidaily/site-youtube-lab/source/_posts/ess-integration-share-confidential-youtube-videos-on-gmail.md

  ![private video limitation](https://images.wondershare.com/filmora/article-images/private-video-limitation.gif)

- Contacts that you send the private invite too will have to have a YouTube account and be signed in to it, in order to view your video.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HaM818fFKXQ?si=ZZLA4lFSHSgCpSE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1CdWd06fCwc?si=wzg-68q0jAksPRXp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Contacts that you send the private invite too will have to have a YouTube account and be signed in to it, in order to view your video.

 ## **Part 3: How to Share Unlisted Videos on YouTube**